 Cypriot 2 headed plank figure: Middle Bronze Age I - II (2000-1750 BC)

 Multi headed plank figures are rare, and come almost exclusively from Lapithos in North Cyprus (plus one from Dhenia, nearby, and some with no known provenance).
 Vassos Karageorghis illustrated the 24 examples known to him and I know 7 more, 5 from the Pierides Museum in Larnaka, one in a private collection in Cyprus, plus this one).
 Most are 2 headed and in the Red polished Ware, dominant in the Cypriot Early and Middle Bronze Age.
 One is White Painted Ware and 4 have three heads.
 A few others are, no doubt, in private collections unknown to him and most probably looted from tombs, and possibly others in museums and represented by small fragments.
 They had always been classified (eg by V Karageorghis) as Early Cypriot III.
 However they seem now to be classified as early Middle Bronze Age, along with the other later modifications to the classic plank figure.
 Daisy Knox, in her 2012 PhD thesis says that “none is attested before MC II”, which would make it a very late arrival.
 I do not know what reassessment has caused this and what is now generally believed.
-She was certainly wrong in stating that no plank figure is decorated near its bottom edge.
+She was certainly wrong in stating that no plank figure is decorated near its bottom edge, though this is a general rule.

 Other anthropomorphic figurines of the period are represented quite differently and more realistically and with almost no clothing represented.
 If plank figures represent spirits this might explain their two dimensional form.
 Priscilla Keswani has convincingly argued that, at least from ECIII (when plank figures began to be produced) it became the norm for those accorded proper burial to be buried twice, starting with a simple interment, then after an interval in which had allowed the bones to have been cleansed of their rotting flesh, and materials to be collected for the funeral, a much larger funeral with feasting and lavish grave goods in which the bones would have been put into the family or "kin group" tomb.
 This would be in line with many known societies and, according to the classic anthropological theories of Robert Hertz, the second burial would have celebrated the rebirth of the spirit as an ancestor.
 In line with this I believe that plank figures represent ancestors (probably specific, recently deceased ancestors – to judge from ancestor cults investigated by anthropologists) and would have been intended to contain their spirits.
 The figure would have constituted a family shrine in the home.
 In that case then they might represent a married couple, or deceased twins.
 Alternatively they might have represented generic, rather than specific ancestors, but in almost all examples known to anthropology the primary emphasis is on specific, individual, recently deceased ancestors.
 Two of the known cradle-figures (plank figures depicting babies tied to a cradle-board) depict the heads of two babies on one board.